 The following example uses our product Bazille, but it will work for any other u-he plug-in, simply substitute “Bazille” with the corresponding product name.

 If you are not sure which path you chose for the Data directory during installation, simply use your computer’s search function and enter “Bazille.data” and it will appear in the search results.

 After removing the previous registration, to register with different information load a new instance of the plug-in.
 You will be presented with the demo nag screen where you can enter your name and serial number.

 Q: Does u-he have special offers / discounts?

-Generally, we do not off sales and discounts on our products.
+Generally, we do not offer sales and discounts on our products.
 There are, however, exceptions from time to time.
-We have run customer surveys which included a small coupon incentive and we have the Zebra2 Dinosaur Crossgrade offer for $50 off the retail price.
-Sometimes to celebrate special milestones we have offered discounts on a specific plug-ins.
+For instance, we have run customer surveys which included a small coupon incentive and we have the Zebra2 Dinosaur Crossgrade offer for $50 off the retail price.
+Sometimes to celebrate special milestones we have offered discounts on specific plug-ins.

 Our preference is to keep our prices reasonable and would rather not show preferential treatment to one group of customers over another.